seanhamlin/presto-smoke-test/README.md

-# Education.gov.au smoke tests
+# Presto smoke tests

-General smoke tests for the education.gov.au site.
+General smoke tests for the www.presto.com.au site.
 The idea is to reduce manual effort by automating these checks as much as we can.

 ## Installation